pnp/pnpjs/docs/queryable/behaviors.md

 _Added in 3.5.0_

-This behaviod allows you to set a pre-determined cache key for a given request.
-This behavior needs to be used PER request otherwise the value will be continuously overwritten.
+This behavior allows you to set a pre-determined cache key for a given request.
+It needs to be used **PER** request otherwise the value will be continuously overwritten.

 ```TypeScript
 import { Caching, CacheKey } from "@pnp/queryable";